T-RAN

+and Entertainment Industry for the State of Tennessee by Tennessee State Representative Greg Vital.

 Early life

 Terran Jerrell Gilbert was born on December 7, 1984, in Chattanooga, Tennessee.
 His father, Russell Gilbert Sr., is an elected official and hospital director.
 His mother, Terri Gilbert, works with children at the 22V Kids Academy, and with disadvantaged youth.
 T-RAN has three sisters: Skieree and twins Gabrielle and Whitney; and one brother, Russell Jr. He had an older sister, Sherree, who died at birth.

 He began singing and dancing at the age of three, mimicking his musical idol, Michael Jackson.
 T-RAN picked up his first microphone at the age of four.
 His grandfather was a Baptist preacher and his grandmother was a church pianist.
 He credits his grandfather as the first to call him "T-RAN," as a way of helping people pronounce his first name.

 T-RAN was exposed to secular and gospel music by age 9.
 He joined the youth choir at a local church at age 12, and became music director by age 13.
 That same year, he showcased his talent at a regional Gospel Star Search.
 It was during this time that he decided to sing professionally.
 By age 14, he appeared for the first time on television, on The Babbie Mason Show.

 When he was 15, T-RAN wrote his first song, "Miracles."
 It was written as a testimony to God for delivering his older brother, Russell Jr., from a life-threatening illness.

 T-RAN attended the Chattanooga High School Center for Creative Arts from 1999 to 2002, and studied under Alan Ledford in a theatrical music troupe called the Choo Choo Kids.
 Under Ledford's direction, T-RAN honed his performance skills and stage presence.
 In 2001, he toured with the troupe in Europe.